 The name has Germanic roots and means “brave bear”, which is also an apt description for your large, fearless, and cuddly Bernard.

-This is a Latin name for a St. Bernard which literally means “flourishing” or “praiseworthy”, exactly the kind of adjectives that one would use to describe the marvellous St. Bernard.
+This is a Latin name for a St. Bernard which means “flourishing” or “praiseworthy”, exactly the kind of adjectives that one would use to describe the marvelous St. Bernard.

 The popular TV dog from the six-movie series titled Beethoven.

 This St. Bernard name comes from a Gaelic origin and translates to “brown” chief” – ideal for a brown-haired St. Bernard or simply for one that sports brown patches in its fur coat.